wchswchs/chanus/README.md

 Chanus make conrol flow running in kernel space, so it can prevent processes/threads accessing system resource.

+## Feautre
+- Custom driver using any programing language，such as C, C++, Java, Rust, Go etc.
+- Network transmission more fast than Linux
+- Processes/Threads context switch more fast than Linux

 ## Architecture
 ![os 001](https://user-images.githubusercontent.com/1735799/187169571-35c2945d-f24a-4bae-a478-6d9a00feedef.jpeg)